ukyg9e5r6k7gubiekd6/gpsd/packaging/readme.txt

 Usable deb and RPM specifications have their own subdirectories here.
 Our package files want to set up a hotplug script to notify gpsd when a potential GPS device goes active and should be polled.
-The goal is zero configuration; users should never have to tell gpsd how to configure itself.
+The goal is zero configuration; users should *never* have to tell gpsd how to set itself up.

 Bluetooth has a requirement to be able to write to the gpsd control socket from a userland device manager.
 Accordingly, you probably